turingschool/career-development-curriculum/module_one/agile_practices_and_leadership.md

 [Slides for this session](https://docs.google.com/presentation/d/1GV_PSrTRRKlXE1IKp9NXRHbgipyK1nmdk34i8n_UobQ/edit?usp=sharing)

+### Facilitator Instructions
+There are facilitator notes throughout this markdown to divide up responsibilities in the session, assuming there are 2 instructors (1 BE and 1 FE) in the session.
+Please read through this markdown ahead of the session, decide who is going to be Facilitator #1 and who will be Facilitator #2, and let Allison know if you have any questions.

+This session is also co-taught with Jeff.
+He is the primary instructor for the first half of the session with Facilitator #1 supporting, and then Facilitator #2 is the primary instructor for the second half.

+**Before the session:** Please [print copies of this worksheet for all students](https://docs.google.com/document/d/1N449kYbcOhu22vbORfjUOfjFOIfPoka5w00q_fklipU/edit?usp=sharing.
+Repeaters should be instructed to come to the second half of the session to join their groups for DTR.
+As the session begins, instruct students to sit in their project groups.

 ### Session Structure

 Timing: 2 hours

+**Facilitator #1:** Using Slides #3-5, go through the following:

+**Slide #3:**

 * Opening: why/reflection discussion, objectives, deliverable (5 mins)
 * Waterfall vs. Agile Lecture (40 mins)